|

 on special occasions.

-Another major plus to climbing the spiral staircase of the bell tower are the fantastic up
+Another major plus to climbing the spiral staircase of the bell tower to the belfry are

-close views of the gargoyles and chimera that you cannot see very well from ground level
+the fantastic up close views of the gargoyles and chimera that you cannot see very well

-and you can see the flying buttress architecture, plus you can venture even higher than
+from ground level and you can see the flying buttress architecture, plus you can venture

-the tower where you have a fantastic view of Paris, especially at night when the city is
+even higher than the tower where you have a fantastic view of Paris, especially at night

 The entrance for the visit of the tower is located on the outside of the cathedral and as